loveleif/backaboulder/content/en/_index.md

 We have 350 square meters of climbing wall and a gym for you to discover.
 If you need energy we have lights snacks.
 After the workout you can recover in our sauna.
 There are also several restaurants, pubs, a billiard place and an escape room in the area.
 Why go in to the city when Hisingen has it all?

-Contact us if you wish to rent the whole gym with staff for kid parties, corporate events, bachelor/bachelorette parties or similar.